Cosmology and Astronomy Researchers of Indian Nationality and Sisters

 Colloquium series by CARINAS

-We are excited to present the eighth edition of our (fully virtual) colloquium series!
+We are excited to present the 12th edition of our (fully virtual) colloquium series!
 Here, we will celebrate the research and leadership by Indian women Astronomers and Cosmologists across the globe.

 Please use this zoom link to attend the talk.